 The green Pope: how religion can do economics a favour.
 Palpable shock met Tuesday’s news of the Pope’s unequivocal and outspoken intervention in the debate on climate change and global inequality.

 The stir caused by his latest encyclical could partly be due to generally low expectations of the Catholic Church following years of relentless, negative scandal.
 But we shouldn’t be surprised.
 The world’s major religions all have economic teachings that apply to how we treat the planet and each other, and which often starkly contradict orthodox economic models.
 Modern economics views itself as value free, but that wasn’t always the case and the major faiths all view economic prosperity through a moral lens.
 If that makes business leaders or economists squirm, it’s worth remembering that the grandfather of market economics, Adam Smith, wrote about The Theory of Moral Sentiments.

 Excerpt from Papal Address on World Day of Peace, January 1st, 2008 (For the full speech, visit: Part 7.
+The family needs a home, a fit environment in which to develop its proper relationships.
 Sustainability Update.
 By Hank Boerner – Chairman, G&A Institute Imagine the impact — the power of the organizational resources directed at climate change issues — as the global Roman Catholic Church focuses on the issues.